Introduction

 "On to attempt four.
 Don't waste time dismantling number three, just push it to the side."

-"It's a nine-day build schedule."
+"It's a nine-day build schedule," Dr Albright warned.

-"I'm authorizing overtime, but I don't want anybody getting sleepy and hurting themselves, or damaging the project, so limit it to ten hour days."
+"I'm authorizing overtime, but I don't want anybody getting sleepy and hurting themselves, or damaging the project, so limit it to ten-hour days."

-"That's still nine days."
+"That's still nine days," he said.

 "Thank you gentlemen.
 I know you'll do your best."